lynnfaraday/aresmush.com/tutorials/config/website.md

 {% include pretty_image.html file='web-portal/background-narrow.jpg' %}

-You can pick a different focal point (other than center) with custom CSS, as explained in the [W3Schools](https://www.w3schools.com/css/css_background.asp) tutorial on background positioning.
-See below for information on custom CSS styles.
+You can pick a different focal point (other than center) and scale the image in different ways, as explained in the [W3Schools](https://www.w3schools.com/css/css_background.asp) tutorial on background positioning.
+This can be done using [Custom CSS](#custom-css-style), explained below.

 ## Changing the Navbar